Frequently Asked Questions

 - How can friends and family members fund an Offender Telephone Account?

 Anyone can fund an Offender Telephone Account.
-There are two options.
-Fees and taxes may apply.
+Note that transaction fees and taxes may apply.
 Funds placed in Offender Telephone Account become the property of the offender.

 Friends and family members will not be able to request funds from these accounts.